fuzzygroup/blog/_posts/2017-02-27-working-with-the-gem-ecosystem-part-2.md

 ```

 And that worked perfectly.
 I wrote several new parsers today and then used my [SyncDotRake](https://github.com/fuzzygroup/sync-dot-rake) toolkit to merge the parsing code into a new Service Oriented API.
 Overall it was a damn good day.
 Thanks Nick!

+**Note:** I next updated the gem on the following day and **could not get** it to update at all.
+I finally tried:

+> bundle update pattern_generator

+and that actually seemed to work consistently and reliably.